dddrrreee/cs240lx-25spr/labs/6-debug-alloc/README.md

 Where `offset` is a negative number if the corruption was in the initial redzone (before the data) and positive if its in the subsequent rezone (after the data).

+When you find a use after free I did:

+            trace("\tWrote block after free!\n");

+Also, some of the error messages encode the routine name in them (e.g., `mem_check` or `check_list`) so you'll have to call your routine the same thing or modify the test case.
+Sorry about that --- we probably should have stripped the internal name out.

 #### Add `ck_heap_errors`